Mississippi Flagship, Jackson State Partner on Accelerated Law Degree

 Aside from inclusion in the university’s 3+3 Accelerated Law Program, Redd Thompson’s initiative will consist of a lecture series that will bring Ole Miss professors to Jackson to speak with JSU undergraduates, waive the application fee for JSU students applying to the UM law school and continue to support students participating in the Law School’s Historically Black Colleges and Universities Law Preview Day.

-“This historic partnership provides Jackson State University students the opportunity to engage in legal topics and the law school application process through the lecture series we will offer and to better prepare themselves for the academic rigors of law school,” said Fred Slabach, dean of the School of Law.
+“This historic partnership provides Jackson State University students the opportunity to engage in legal topics and the law school application process through the lecture series we will offer and to better prepare themselves for the academic rigors of law school,” said Fred Slabach, dean of the law school.

 “Their preparation will, in turn, benefit the University of Mississippi School of Law by making sure our admitted students are equipped to develop the critical thinking, legal reasoning and creative problem-solving skills necessary to be successful members of the legal profession and provide access to justice for all.”